leoyin1127/MultitasknnUNetv2/TechReport.md

 #### 1.2 Dataset Characteristics

-The dataset consists of cropped 3D CT scans of the pancreas provided, so I will not elaborate more on this report.
+The dataset consists of cropped 3D CT scans of the pancreas provided, so it will not be elaborated in this report.

 ### 2. Implementation Details